is now available! Read about the new features and fixes from September.

 Read on to find out about:

 If you have any other questions or run into any issues, please file an issue on GitHub.
-You may be asked to provide logging information from the extension to help diagnose the issue.
+You might be asked to provide logging information from the extension to help diagnose the issue.
 See C/C++ extension logging for help on providing extension logs.